TakeshiKawasaki/GPU-for-MD/README.md

 [cc-by-sa-shield]: https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg

 The first half of this repository is based on a tutorial (https://physpeach.github.io/cuda-tutorial/) by Shukawa-san, a graduate of our lab.
-The latter half， especially on the molecular dynamics code is my original.
+The latter half， especially on the molecular dynamics code, is my original.
 Automatic update of the cell list in GPU　is quite essential.

 ## Obtaining the codes via Git (available in our clusters) <br>
  `git clone https://github.com/TakeshiKawasaki/GPU-for-MD repo` <br>